Assessing applications

 - community housing tenants will be housed appropriately for the duration of their housing need

-- their rights under the Residential Tenancies Act 1986(external link) are protected at all times.
+- their rights under the Residential Tenancies Act 1986 are always protected(external link).

 - Governance: The provider will ensure it is well-governed at all times.

-- Management: The provider is managed in a safe, efficient, and effective manner at all times.
+- Management: The provider is managed in a safe, efficient and effective manner at all times.

 - Financial viability: The provider demonstrates financial viability and solvency at all times.